Brazilian Pepper Tree Control

 Where to Inspect

-Observe the Brazilian pepper tree closely prior to treatment and determine its level of maturity.
-The Brazilian Pepper tree can vary from being a small shrub to a large tree which can grow to over 30 feet in height and can live for over 30 years.
-Their leaves are reddish and they have white flower clusters.
-Flowering of this plant occurs from September to November and usual mature by December.
+Observe the Brazilian pepper tree closely before treatment and determine its level of maturity.
+The Brazilian Pepper tree can vary from a small shrub to a large tree that can grow to over 30 feet in height and live for over 30 years.
+Its leaves are reddish, and it has white flower clusters.
+This plant flowers from September to November and usually matures by December.

 What To Look For